Study day Advanced Tetra Pak Printmaking

 About the tutor

 Small press publications, rubber stamps and alternative printmaking are the focus of the course tutor, Stephen Fowler's, practice.
 His zines and artists' books are held in national collections such as Tate Britain and the Victoria & Albert Museum.
 Fowler has run collaborative and experiential workshops in drawing and printmaking at the Whitechapel Art Gallery, Birmingham Library, the V&A, Hayward Gallery's Wide Open School, and Margate's Turner Contemporary gallery.
 He is also a senior lecturer on Worcester University's Illustration Degree Course.
-His book on Rubber Stamping, published by Laurence King is out now.
+His book on Rubber Stamping, published by Laurence Stephen King, is out now.

 For further information